Spanly Docs

 • Errors, including stack traces when available.

 Nothing else leaves your process.
 No request body or response body is modified.
-The SDK and CLI both forward the original bytes verbatim.
+The SDK and CLI both forward the original bytes verbatim, including the original headers; only the telemetry copy is redacted.

 What's next